artefactual/archivematica-docs/admin-manual/installation-setup/integrations/duracloud-setup.rst

 #.
 In the Storage Service, navigated to the **Spaces** tab.
 You should see all
    of the DuraCloud spaces that you created in Steps 1 and 2.

 #.
-For each space, click on **Create Location here** to create a storage
+For each space, you need to create a corresponding :ref:`location
+   <storageservice:locations>`.
+Click on **Create Location here** to create a
-   location.
-Enter the following information:
+   storage location and enter the following information:

-   * **Purpose**: The purpose of the space (AIP storage, DIP storage, or transfer source.)
+   * **Purpose**: The purpose of the space (AIP storage, DIP storage, or transfer backlog.)
    * **Pipeline**: Click on the pipeline name so that it is highlighted orange.
-   * **Relative path**: the name of the space exactly as it appears in DuraCloud (e.g. ``aip-store``.)
+   * **Relative path**: The name of the space exactly as it appears in DuraCloud (e.g. ``aip-store``.)
    * **Description**: A human-readable description of the location.
 This will be used in the Archivematica interface when you are choosing a AIP or DIP